Culture of Qatar: Architecture

 Qatari architecture is categorized into religious, civil, and military types.
-Religious architecture, mainly mosques, are characterized by their simplicity, yet on rare occasions in urban areas, may feature intricate designs.
+Religious architecture, mainly mosques, are typically unadorned, yet on rare occasions in urban areas, may feature intricate designs.
 Civil architecture includes palaces, houses, and marketplaces.
-Palaces were grand structures displaying opulence, while homes varied in size based on social status.
-Marketplaces evolved from simple rows of wooden pillars to more complex stone and clay structures.
-Military architecture, consisting of fortresses and defensive wall, was designed for protection, with towers and walls often enclosing settlements.
+Military architecture consists of fortresses and defensive walls designed for protection, sometimes enclosing settlements.
 Coastal architecture shows Persian influences, while inland styles reflect Najdi traditions.

-Traditional Qatari houses are centered around courtyards, which provide ventilation, sunlight, and private space for domestic and social activities.
-The houses are designed from the street in a way that there is minimal open space to maintain privacy.
-The layout of the houses segregates male visitors from family areas, and the majlis, a formal reception area, plays a crucial role in social interactions and hospitality.
+Traditional Qatari houses are centered around courtyards, which provide ventilation, sunlight, and private space for domestic activities.
+The houses are designed with the preservation of privacy in mind, and the layout of the houses segregates male visitors from family areas.
+The majlis, a formal reception area, holds particular importance in social contexts.

-Several methods were used in traditional architecture to alleviate the country's harsh climate.
-Windows were seldom used to reduce heat conduction.
+Several methods were used in traditional architecture to alleviate the country's harsh climate; for instance, windows were seldom used to reduce heat conduction.
 The badgheer construction method allowed air to be channeled into houses for ventilation.
-Air was channeled in by several methods, including horizontal air gaps in rooms and parapets and vertical openings in wind towers called hawaya which drew air into the courtyards.
-Wind towers were historically present in coastal settlements, particularly in Al Wakrah.
+Air was also channeled by horizontal air gaps in rooms, and parapets and vertical openings in wind towers called hawaya which drew air into the courtyards.
+Such towers were historically present in coastal settlements such as Al Wakrah.